yiisoft/yii2/docs/guide/db-query-builder.md

 ],
 ```

-After that, we can use this condition in `where()`:
+Now we can use our condition in `where()`:

 ```php
 $query->andWhere(new AllGreaterCondition(['posts', 'comments', 'reactions', 'subscriptions'], $minValue));
 ```

-In case we want to make it possible to create our custom condition using operator format, we should declare it in
+If we want to make it possible to create our custom condition using operator format, we should declare it in
 [[yii\db\QueryBuilder::conditionClasses|QueryBuilder::conditionClasses]]:

 ```php